-Rotate, Reflect And Translate Parallel Lines Math Games
+Rotate, Reflect And Translate Parallel Lines Math Games3 games

 In this series of games, your students will learn how parallel lines are taken to parallel lines.
 The Rotate, Reflect And Translate Parallel Lines learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 8.G.A.1.c as written in the common core national math standards.